eKirad/custom-react-hooks/README.md

 ### 1. `useEffectOnUpdateOnly`

-This custom hook covers the 'missing' case of the build-in `useEffect()` hook of running only if an update occurs.
+This custom hook covers the "missing" case of the build-in `useEffect()`[^1] hook of running only if an update occurs.
 That is, `useEffect` with and empty dependency array would run only once (as an effect of) after the initial render.
 The `useEffectOnUpdateOnly` custom hook can be seen as a hook that handles the "opposite" behaviour, namely, applying an effect only once an update (in any of the defined dependencies) occurs.

 ### 2. `useLocalStorage`

-A custom hook that stores a state into the local storage[^1].
+A custom hook that stores a state into the local storage[^2].

 ### 3. `useFetchAll`